Ens Etang de l'Archevêque in VilledomerEns Etang de l'Archevêque in Villedomer

 5. Les Rouchoux Semblançay

-At Semblançay, even further north of Tours, test your orienteering skills by setting off on one of the 3 orienteering trails that wind their way through an ancient forest, home to a large pond and alongside bocage meadows.
-Here you’ll find some unusual mushrooms and lichens
+In Semblançay, even further north of Tours, test your orienteering skills by setting off on one of the 3 orienteering trails that wind their way through old-growth forest, home to a large pond and pastoral meadows.
+Here you’ll find some unusual mushrooms and lichens.

 Perfect for getting teenagers out walking!